cisagov/ScubaGear/PowerShell/ScubaGear/baselines/supplementalsecurity.md

 - Impersonation protection and advanced phishing thresholds require Defender for Office 365 Plan 1 or 2.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.
-As of April 25, 2023, anti-phishing for user and domain impersonation and spoof intelligence are not yet available in M365 Government Community Cloud (GCC High) and Department of Defense (DoD) environments.
+As of January 2025, anti-phishing for user and domain impersonation and spoof intelligence are not yet available in M365 Government Community Cloud (GCC High) and Department of Defense (DoD) environments.
 See [Platform features \|
   Microsoft